Vikas-PK/RISC-V-based-MYTH/README.md

 ### Day 2 – Application Binary Interface and RISC-V Instruction Types

-Day 2 focused on deepening the understanding of the **Application Binary Interface (ABI)**, which defines how software components interact at the binary level.
-We explored **function calling conventions**, covering register usage, parameter passing, and return value handling.
-The session also detailed **stack management** and **memory layout**, highlighting how local variables, function frames, and return addresses are stored and accessed.
-In addition, we examined **system call mechanisms** for interaction between user programs and the operating system.
+Day 2 focused on the **Application Binary Interface (ABI)**, which defines how software components interact at the binary level.
+We explored:
+- **Function Calling Conventions** – How arguments are passed and return values are handled via registers.
+- **Stack Management and Memory Layout** – Organization of the call stack, local variables, and function frames.
+- **System Call Mechanisms** – How programs interact with the operating system through defined ABI rules.

 We then studied the primary **RISC-V instruction formats**:
 - **R-Type** – Register-to-register operations (e.g., arithmetic and logic).